zorostang/chicago_bike_equity/README.md

 Below are some notes from the meeting.
 Reach out with any questions or suggestions.
 For the folks I've added recently to this email distro list, feel free to contact me and I can catch you up on our progress.

 Here you go, let's ride...

-​
-​_In Attendance​_
+_In Attendance_
 * Bonnie Fan
-* Eric Sherman​
+* Eric Sherman
 * Oboi Reed
 * Steven Vance
-* Adam Griner​
+* Adam Griner

-​### Problem
+### Problem

 Bicycle infrastructure is inequitably distributed in Chicago.
 And, as a result, Black, Brown, and LMI communities/residents are cut-off from all the various, inherent benefits from the activity of cycling.

 ### Thesis

 Our goal is equal bicycle usage across neighborhoods in Chicago.
-In other words, through the use of data, we are working to achieve the same number of people in Englewood​ riding a bike as the number in Wicker Park​.
-We believe we get there by investing comparatively more in bike infrastructure​ installations​, ​​encouragement​/education programs​,​ and telling a comprehensive bikeability/liveability ​story​ to elected officials, community leaders, & residents - all in Black, Brown, & LMI neighborhoods across the City, than what is invested in predominantly white or middle- to upper-income communities.
+In other words, through the use of data, we are working to achieve the same number of people in Englewood riding a bike as the number in Wicker Park.
+We believe we get there by investing comparatively more in bike infrastructure​ installations, encouragement/education programs, and telling a comprehensive bikeability/liveability ​story​ to elected officials, community leaders, & residents - all in Black, Brown, & LMI neighborhoods across the City, than what is invested in predominantly white or middle- to upper-income communities.
 Slow Roll Chicago will take the lead on ​encouragement​/education programs​ and telling a comprehensive ​story about the value of strong bike communities.
 The Transit Group of Open Gov Hack Night will take the lead on using data to make a rational yet compelling case to the City and State that bicycle infrastructure in Chicago is inequitably distributed and call for higher levels of infrastructure investment in underserved communities.

 ​### Use of ​Data